By Power of PositivityPublished on May 26, 2020Last modified October 19, 2021

 Strong couples are easy to spot.
 You can’t ignore them.
 They’re the ones who show one another respect in public, listen to one another, and are committed to making their relationship successful.
 They communicate well.
 They’re easy to spot because they don’t care what others say about them; they care more about one another and what the other partner thinks is important.

-These partners stick together through the tough times.
+These partners stick together through tough times.
 They find ways to grow their relationship, so it’s even stronger.
-Strong couples get old and gray together, and that’s something to never ignore.
+Strong couples get old and gray together, and that’s something never to ignore.

 Our needs, dreams, and goals change in life.
 Strong partners keep attuned to those shifts.
 Ask questions to ensure you remain aware of your spouse’s evolving needs!